 4. Why Does My Garage Door Not Open Fully?

 For a door that does not open or open all the way, you may have electrical problems with the motor.
-If you do not hear the motor operating when you try to open the door from the wall switch and remote, the motor or the power going to it could be the problem.
-These need professionals to work on because you don’t want to risk getting yourself shocked.
+If you do not hear the motor running when you try to open the door from the wall switch and remote, the motor or the power going to it could be the problem.
+These require professional work due to the risk of getting shocked.

 Contact RCS Garage Doors for Garage Door Repair Today